matthew-brett/barts-setup/barts_setup.md

     * mini-DVI to VGA to projector.
     * If WIRED:
         * USB-A to USB-A HUB.
-        * Ethernet from hub to ETHERNET HUB
+        * Ethernet from USB-A HUB to NODE.
 * IPAD:
     * USB-C HUB:
         * USB-A to USB external sound
         * USB-C to USB-C power adapter
         * If WIRED:
             * USB-A Ethernet adaptor
-            * Ethernet cable from adaptor to ETHERNET HUB
+            * Ethernet cable from adaptor to NODE.
-* IPHONE 12 and IPHONE 8:
+* IPHONE 8:
     * If WIFI:
         * Lightning to USB-A power on extension block.
     * If WIRED:
-        * Lightning to Ethernet / lightning adapter (L2LE ADAPTER).
+        * Lightning to USB-A on MACBOOK USB-A HUB.
-        * L2LE ADAPTER to ETHERNET HUB
+* IPHONE 12:
-        * L2LE ADAPTER to USB-A power on extension block.
+    * Lightning to USB-A power on extension block.

 ### Check text in Proclaim